py32-rs/py32-hal/README.md

 Note: Currently the program behavior has nothing to do with chip packaging.

-others should work if you are careful as most peripherals are similar enough.In fact, the IPs of peripherals in different PY32 series may be consistent.
+Others should work if you are careful as most peripherals are similar enough.In fact, the IPs of peripherals in different PY32 series may be consistent.
 Moreover, some series use the same die, so it might not require much work.

 For a full list of chip capabilities and peripherals, check the [py32-data](https://github.com/py32-rs/py32-data) repository.